krsnp5/make_usecases/multilingual/legacy_automation/legacy_automation.md

-# Legacy Multilingual Ticket Translation Automation (2025)
+# Legacy Multilingual Customer Support Automation (2025)
-## Use Case 2 — Outbound Ticket Translation

-This document describes the legacy automation workflow used to translate **outbound support replies** before a native integration between Zammad and Make.com was available.
+This project documents a legacy multilingual customer support automation workflow implemented in 2025 before a native integration for Zammad became available in Make.com.

-The automation ensured that support agents could respond in **German**, while customers received replies in their **original language**.
+The system enabled a German-speaking support team to communicate with customers who submitted support requests in different languages.
+Incoming messages were automatically translated into German for internal use, and agent responses were translated back into the customer's original language before being delivered.

+Because Zammad did not yet have a native integration in Make.com at the time, most automation logic—including translation, ticket processing, tagging, categorization, and logging—was implemented directly inside Make using webhooks and API calls.

-At the time this workflow was implemented, Zammad did not have a native Make.com integration, so all interactions with the helpdesk system were handled through **Zammad's REST API using the HTTP module**.
+All interactions with Zammad were handled through the **Zammad REST API via the HTTP module**.

 ---

-## Workflow Objective
+## System Overview

+The automation served as a translation and classification layer between customer messages and the internal support team.

+The workflow consisted of two core processes:

+**Use Case 1 – Inbound Ticket Translation**
+Customer messages written in various languages were translated into German so that support agents could process all tickets using a single internal language.

+**Use Case 2 – Outbound Ticket Translation**
-The purpose of this automation was to automatically translate support agent replies into the customer's original language before the message was delivered to the customer.
+Responses written by support agents in German were automatically translated back into the customer's original language before being sent.

-This allowed the support team to operate entirely in German while still providing multilingual support to customers across different regions.
+Together, these workflows created a fully automated multilingual support pipeline.

 ---

-## System Overview
+## Use Case 1 – Inbound Ticket Translation

+When a new support ticket was created, the automation performed the following steps:

+1. Receive ticket data via webhook
+2. Detect the language of the incoming message
+3. Translate the message into German
+4. Add a language tag to the ticket
+5. Categorize the ticket using business rules
+6. Log translation activity for monitoring and reporting

+This allowed support agents to view both the **original message and the translated German version** within the same ticket.

+### Anti-Loop Protection

+An anti-loop safeguard prevented the automation from repeatedly triggering itself when ticket updates were written back into Zammad.

+This ensured that translated comments or tags did not cause recursive automation runs.

+### Ticket Categorization

+The automation applied business rules to classify the ticket and assign appropriate category tags.

+Depending on the evaluation, the system could:

+- assign a single category
+- assign multiple categories
+- trigger rule-based tagging

+These categories were applied to the ticket through Zammad API calls.

+---

+## Use Case 2 – Outbound Ticket Translation

-When a support agent replied to a ticket, the automation performed the following steps:
+When a support agent responded to a ticket, the automation ensured that the reply was translated back into the customer's original language.

+The workflow performed the following actions:

 1. Receive ticket update via webhook
-2. Retrieve ticket metadata and language tags
+2. Retrieve ticket language tags
 3. Identify the customer's original language
 4. Extract the reply message content
-5. Translate the reply into the customer's language
+5. Translate the reply from German to the customer's language
-6. Add the translated response back to the ticket as a comment
+6. Add the translated response back into the ticket as a comment
-7. Log the interaction for monitoring and reporting
+7. Log the translation activity

+This ensured that customers always received replies in their native language while agents continued working entirely in German.

 ---

-## Workflow Breakdown

-### Ticket Update Trigger

-A webhook triggered the workflow whenever a ticket was updated in Zammad.

-This allowed the automation to detect when an agent posted a new reply.

----

-### Ticket Metadata Retrieval

-The automation retrieved the ticket's language tag using the **Zammad REST API** through the HTTP module.

-The language tag indicated which language the response should be translated into.

----

-### Language Extraction

-The system extracted the language identifier from the ticket tags to determine the correct translation target.

-This ensured that replies were translated back into the customer's original language.

----

-### Message Parsing

-The ticket response text was extracted from the ticket payload using a text parser module.

-This step isolated the message content written by the support agent.

----

-### Translation Processing

-The extracted message was sent to the translation pipeline, which used AI translation services to convert the German response into the customer's language.

----

-### Ticket Comment Update

-The translated message was added back to the ticket using the **Zammad API via the HTTP module**, ensuring the customer received the translated response within the same support thread.

----

-### Data Logging

-The workflow recorded activity in Google Sheets to maintain an audit trail of translation operations.

-The log included:
+## Logging and Monitoring

+Automation activity was logged to Google Sheets for operational visibility and auditing.

+Logs recorded information such as:

 - ticket ID
+- detected language
+- translation output
 - agent identifier
-- detected language
-- translated message
-- timestamp
+- processing timestamp

-Separate logs were maintained for both **agent responses** and **customer replies**.
+This allowed the team to monitor translation performance and automation activity.

 ---